danomatika/BangYourHead/README.md

 Pure Data is an open source graphical patching environment for audio and multimedia similar to [Max/MSP](http://cycling74.com/products/max/).
 It was created by [Miller Puckette](http://crca.ucsd.edu/~msp/) (who also created Max) in 1996 and is now a community project with contributors from around the world.

 It's website is http://puredata.info and you can download it from http://puredata.info/downloads

+Conceptually, "patching" refers to programming by connecting little boxes together with "patch cords".
+Boxes may have inlets and outlets and perform some sort of action on incoming data with the result sent out of an outlet or number of outlets.
+Data is sent between boxes through the connected patch cords from outlets to inlets.

 There are a few versions of Pure Data ("Pd" for short) floating around, so it's good to know the distinctions between them: